 In reality, we're probably going to be somewhere in between those two extremes.
 So we could then imagine two approaches to making AI systems aligned:

 I'm mostly going to be talking about reducing the alignment tax, but just to flesh out some options around paying the alignment tax:

 You can imagine that one class of strategies is just caring enough to pay the tax.
 So if you're an AI developer or an AI consumer, you could pay some cost in order to use aligned AI, and that's a way that you can make the longterm future better [by supporting the rise of systems that don’t pose as great a danger as they become more powerful].

 You can also try to influence which people are in a position to make those choices.
-So you could [either try to help people who care about alignment gain key positions in alignment.]
+So you could [either try to help people who care about alignment gain key positions in AI development/regulation, or find people who are already in those positions and convince them to care about alignment.]

 Another option is to try and coordinate.
 So if Alice and Bob are in this position, they would both prefer to have AI systems that are doing what they want, but maybe they placed this trade off: they could just both agree.
 Alice could say: “Look, Bob, I will only deploy an AI that's not doing exactly what I want if you deploy such an AI.”

 If we just both keep insisting on aligned AI, we're (roughly) back where we started.
 And maybe that can make the alignment tax less painful.
 You can imagine that this would take some work; you’re designing agreements that might make it less painful to pay this tax and then enforcing those agreements.

 This is what I mostly focus on: how we can do technical work that reduces the alignment tax.
 You could imagine several different kinds of approaches to this problem.
 I'm going to talk about two.